How to Build a Go-To-Market (GTM) System That Generates Business on Autopilot

 Think dinner events where you get eight people around a table with good food and wine and suddenly everyone is sharing real problems and building relationships.

 Sending thoughtful gifts that are actually relevant (not garbage branded merch with your logo on it).
 Hosting intimate roundtables or executive events.
-Building a community around your space.
+Building a community around a niche topic in your space.

 These sound over the top for most companies, but for enterprise deals with six and seven-figure contracts, they work incredibly well.